Ranavalona III: Réunion Island

 Within a month the party had been moved to a house owned by a Madame de Villentroy, located at the corner of rue de l'Arsenal and rue du Rempart near the French government offices in St. Denis.
 Ranavalona was reportedly pleased with the two-story house, which had a large walled garden and featured a peaked roof and wrap-around veranda reminiscent of the traditional highland homes of Madagascar.
 In addition to the queen and her aunt, sister, and grand-niece, the royal household included two secretaries, a cook, a maid, three servants for Ranavalona, and several more servants for her aunt and sister.
 The queen's private pastor was authorized to make visits freely to the royal household.

 The queen's party occupied the house in Réunion for just under two years.
 As tensions between the United Kingdom and France began to mount once again, this time over the conflict in Sudan, the French authorities became concerned that elements of the population in Madagascar might seize the opportunity to launch a new rebellion against French rule.
 The queen's proximity to Madagascar was seen as a possible source of encouragement for would-be Malagasy rebels.
 French authorities made an abrupt decision to remove Ranavalona and her party to Algeria, a more distant location.
 On 1 February 1899, with very little forewarning, Ranavalona and her family were ordered aboard the Yang-Tse accompanied by a secretary-interpreter and several maids.
-During the 28-day journey to the French port of Marseilles, the passengers stopped over at such ports as Mayotte, Zanzibar, Aden and Djibouti.
+During the 28-day journey to the French port of Marseille, the passengers stopped over at such ports as Mayotte, Zanzibar, Aden and Djibouti.
 Throughout the trip, the various captains responsible for the journey were under orders to prevent Ranavalona from speaking with anyone who was not French.
-The party was held for several months at Marseilles before being transferred to a villa in the Mustapha Superieur area in Algiers.
+The party was held for several months at Marseille before being transferred to a villa in the Mustapha Superieur area in Algiers.
 Ranavalona had hoped to continue on to Paris and was greatly disappointed to learn she was instead being sent to Algeria, reportedly bursting into tears and remarking, "Who is certain of tomorrow?
 Only yesterday I was a queen; today I am simply an unhappy, broken-hearted woman."